Some former Sisi allies turn critics as Egypt election nears

 Most of Egypt's 92 million people are still wary of challenging the status quo after living through a pro-democracy revolt, a military takeover and a prolonged state of emergency.

-Under Sisi's presidency, thousands of dissidents have been jailed, the government has shut down independent media and only government-affiliated organizations are allowed to conduct polling on the presidency.
+Under Sisi's presidency, thousands of dissidents have been jailed, the government has shut down independent media and heavily restricted the conducting of polls.

-Even then it is not easy.
-A month after the state-owned Egyptian Center for Public Research, Baseera, said it had found a 14 percent drop in Sisi's popularity last year, the government warned citizens against participating in polls.
+A month after the pro-government Egyptian Center for Public Research, Baseera, said it had found a 14 percent drop in Sisi's popularity last year, the government warned citizens against participating in polls.

 Abdelazim said he lost trust in Sisi gradually because of his failed economic promises and repressive policies which he says are worse than under former autocrat Hosni Mubarak.

-Note: (This story has been corrected to remove reference to Baseera as state-owned in paragraph 10-11)